Creating your own Rocket Industrial personal account has many benefits:

 Welcome to the November edition of Rocket Industrial’s ‘This Month in Packaging’ blog series, a monthly wrap-up of packaging related content that catches our eye.

-WHO: Nespresso
+WHO: Mattel

 WHO: Rocket Industrial